GStreamer/gstreamer/Android+tutorial+4+A+basic+media+player.markdown

 From the previous tutorials, we already have almost all necessary pieces to build a media player.
-The most complex part is assembling a pipeline which retrieves, decodes and displays the media, but we already know that the `playbin2` element can take care of all that for us.
+The most complex part is assembling a pipeline which retrieves, decodes and displays the media, but we already know that the `playbin` element can take care of all that for us.
 We only need to replace the manual pipeline we used in [Android tutorial 3:
-Video](Android%2Btutorial%2B3%253A%2BVideo.html) with a single-element `playbin2` pipeline and we are good to go\!
+Video](Android%2Btutorial%2B3%253A%2BVideo.html) with a single-element `playbin` pipeline and we are good to go\!

 However, we can do better than.
 We will add a [Seek Bar](http://developer.android.com/reference/android/widget/SeekBar.html),